Amber Hatch is the author of five books on mindfulness and parenting. Her work has been translated 17 times.

 Her Buddhist meditation practice and teaching has been a major influence in her life and her exploration of combining meditation with raising a family led to the bestselling MINDFULNESS FOR PARENTS (2017).
 Amber wrote the inspirational words for COLOURING FOR CONTEMPLATION (2015) and MORE COLOURING FOR CONTEMPLATION (2016), alongside her illustrator partner Alex Ogg.
 Her most recent book is the peaceful and thought-provoking THE ART OF SILENCE (2017).

 Amber has a background in the book industry, having worked as a bookseller for both Waterstones and Blackwells.
-She received a first for her English Literature BA at Southampton University, won an AHRC award to fund her MA in Creative Writing at Bath Spa University where she received a distinction.
-She also works as an editor and manuscript assessor for The Oxford Editors.
+She received a first for her English Literature BA at Southampton University, and won an £11K AHRC award for her MA in Creative Writing at Bath Spa University where she received a distinction.

 'Colouring for Contemplation is a beautiful addition to this genre.
 Successfully combines adult mindfulness mentality with colouring-in and gives each page some real meaning and purpose.'
 The Bookseller